Friday, April 04, 2008

 In the world of film: Movie producers have run out of comic books and TV shows to adapt.
 Having already worked through Spiderman, Superman and Batman several times over, they’ve now turned to lesser superheroes like Daredevil, Elektra and the Fantastic Four.
 Likewise, having already adapted Star Trek, The Muppet Show and The Fugitive, they’ve now resorted to Miami Vice, The Dukes of Hazzard and Starsky & Hutch.

 In the world of TV: Ever since the infamous “Poochie” episode, The Simpsons (my personal yardstick of television quality, if you haven’t already guessed) has been parodying itself as much as it parodies the culture at large.
 Meanwhile, spin-offs seem to be increasingly prevalent.
 CSI: Pittsburgh, anyone?
-How about Law and Order: My Butt?

 In the world of music: Despite the trappings of experimentation, the indie darlings of the recent past — like Wilco, the White Stripes and the Strokes — can best be described as revivalists.
 They feast on old bones — classic rock, garage rock and New York avant garde, respectively — and regurgitate them a new yet recognizable form.
 Contemporary R&B, if it’s possible, is even worse, trapped in some kind of backwards-gazing time warp.
 Alicia Keys, John Legend and D’Angelo, while talented, are beating a dead horse.